-- (1) Except as provided in Sentence (3) and except where space heating energy is provided by a solid fuel burning appliance or a ground source heat pump, the indoor air temperature in a dwelling unit shall be controlled by at least one programmable thermostatic control device. - (2) The programmable thermostatic control devices required in Sentence (1) shall, - (a) allow the setting of different air temperatures for at least, - i. four time periods per day, and - ii. two different day types per week, - (b) include a manual override, and - (c) allow the setting of the air temperature to, - i.
-13°C or lower in heating mode, and - ii.
-29°C or higher in cooling mode, where air conditioning is provided.
+(b) where a house contains a secondary suite, each dwelling unit shall be controlled by at least one programmable thermostatic control device located in the dwelling unit.

+(2) The programmable thermostatic control devices required in Sentence (1) shall,

+- (a) allow the setting of different air temperatures for at least,

+- (i) four time periods per day, and

+- (ii) two different day types per week,

+- (b) include a manual override, and

+- (c) allow the setting of the air temperature to

+- (i) 13°C or lower in heating mode, and

+- (ii) 29°C or higher in cooling mode, where air conditioning is provided.